- Available in: PDF

 I’m also not famous for anything or sponsored by anyone…

-I’m just a culturally curious minimalist who earns more than she needs, and I own absolutely nothing of value that doesn’t fit in my handbag.
+I’m just a culturally curious minimalist who earns more than she needs, and until the day I bought a bus/house to travel around in, I owned absolutely nothing of value that didn’t fit in my handbag.

 Over the last 2 decades, I’ve discovered dozens of ways to find work around the world, and also live in a way that significantly reduces my basic costs like food, accommodation and transport.